The 3D pulsar magnetosphere with machine learning: first results: Gaps in our current understanding

 \section{Gaps in our current understanding}

 Right after the discovery of pulsars \citep{1968SciAm.219d..25H}, Goldreich and Julian formulated the mathematical description of their plasma-filled magnetospheres in the ideal force-free limit in steady-state and axisymmetry \citep{1969ApJ...157..869G}.
-It took us almost three decades to produce the first solution of this idealized problem, mainly because of the mathematical singularity along the light cylinder \citep{1999ApJ...511..351C}.
+It took us three decades to produce the first solution of this idealized problem, mainly because of the mathematical singularity along the light cylinder \citep{1999ApJ...511..351C}.
 Since then, this solution became a reference solution against which the results of numerical simulations are evaluated.
 As we will see below, the ideal force-free steady-state 3D problem is also well formulated mathematically, but still lacks a reference solution.
-This is mainly due to the presence of electric current sheets within the magnetosphere which strongly complicate all our standard numerical approaches.
+This is mainly due to the presence of electric current sheets within the magnetosphere which strongly complicate all our standard numerical approaches\footnote{In axisymmetry, the current sheet may be fixed to lie along the boundary of the computational domain in the equator as in \cite{1999ApJ...511..351C}, while in 3D the position of the current sheet must be determined by the simulation.
+If one decides to simulate the full axisymmetric magnetosphere as in \cite{Cerutti2015}, the same complication arises since the current sheet is free to oscillate around the equator.}.